Instructions for Authors

 Drug, Equipment, and Medical Devices Nomenclature

 Trade names of drugs and other products must not appear in the article title.
-The trade name may appear once in the abstract and once in the introduction or methods section; all other mention of the product must be in the form of the generic name.
+The trade name may appear once in the abstract and once in the introduction or methods section; all other mentions of the product must be in the form of the generic name.

-When referring to drugs, equipment, medical devices, and other products, the trademark or registered trademark should be appear on first usage, along with the name of the manufacturer, city, state, and country of manufacture.
+When referring to drugs, equipment, medical devices, and other products, the trademark or registered trademark should appear on first usage, along with the name of the manufacturer, city, state, and country of manufacture.

 On a separate page, preceding the References, contributions made by colleagues who are not authors of the paper should be acknowledged.
-This page should also include acknowledgments of published material reproduced with permission, as well as any related grant support received.
+This page should also include acknowledgements of published material reproduced with permission, as well as any related grant support received.